MitMaro/ide-sync/README.md

 The `.idea` directory will be copied to the directory provided in the `init` command, and then symlinked back to the project root.

+### Deleting Project Settings

+Delete a tracked project using the `delete` command.
+The `list` command can be used to find the available projects to delete.

+    ide-sync delete name-of-project

+You will be prompted to confirm the deletion.

 ### Syncing Changes to Remote